godotengine/godot-docs/classes/class_nodepath.rst

 The "subnames" optionally included after the path to the target node can point to properties, and can also be nested.

-Examples of strings that could be node paths:
+The following strings can be valid node paths:

 ::